laravel/docs/helpers.md

     $value = config('app.timezone', $default);

-It can also be used to set configuration variables at runtime.
-Pass an array with a key and a new value:
+The `config` helper may also be used to set configuration variables at runtime by passing an array of key / value pairs:

     config(['app.debug' => true]);